 After the asylum seeker has submitted the asylum application, he or she must undergo a mandatory medical examination, including a tuberculosis examination.
-The Ministry of the Interior has commissioned the Swiss company ORS to carry out the medical examination, which is part of the admission procedure.
+The Ministry of the Interior has commissioned the BBU GmbH to carry out the medical examination, which is part of the admission procedure.
 The company has contracts with general practitioners and nurses to provide health care in the federal reception centres.

 Asylum seekers are obliged to submit medical findings and expert opinions, if those help to assess the presence of a mental disorder or other special needs (§ 2 Abs.
-1 GVG-B).
+1 GVG-B).429

 Since September 2018, hospitals have the obligation to inform the BFA of the upcoming release of a foreigner against whom a deportation procedure is pending.
 This is not mandatory but happens upon requests of the BFA.
 However, once such a request has been issued, hospitals are obliged to keep the BFA updated of relevant developments (e.g. if there a change in the release date for example).
 The police may further also be informed on the matter by the BFA upon explicit request.
+430

 The Austrian Integration Fonds (Integrationsfonds) took some time before providing information on the Covid-19-pandemic to refugees and asylum seekers.
-In April 2020, the Integrationsfond sent short messages via mobile phones to inform refugees and asylum seekers about the Corona pandemic and the legal situation.
-Critics were raised as the information was at times incorrect and incomplete; e.g. he Integrationsfonds did not inform the concerned persons about their right to go for a walk during the lockdown.
-It took the Integrationsfonds up until January 2021 to establish Online Counselling for persons with low German skills.
-Through this counselling service, the Integrationsfonds aims to inform interested persons about the possibility to get tested and/or vaccinated.
-In the Austrian vaccination strategy, asylum seekers accommodated in larger facilities are categorised as Priority group number 3 together with person over 70 years old.
-At the time of writing of this report (March 2021), this group has not been targeted in the vaccination efforts yet.
+In April 2020, the Integrationsfonds sent short messages via mobile phones to inform refugees and asylum seekers about the Corona pandemic and the legal situation.
+Critics were raised as the information was at times incorrect and incomplete; e.g. he Integrationsfonds did not inform the concerned persons about their right to go for a walk during the lockdown.431 It took the Integrationsfonds up until January 2021 to establish Online Counselling for persons with low German skills.
+Through this counselling service, the Integrationsfonds aims to inform interested persons about the possibility to get tested and/or vaccinated.432 In the Austrian vaccination strategy, asylum seekers accommodated in larger facilities are categorised as Priority group number 3 together with person over 70 years old.